-Those of us who were raised in biblical literalism blanch every time we see an edition of the Bible where editorial notes are integrated into the biblical text.
+Those of us raised in biblical literalism blanch every time we see a Bible with editorial notes integrated into the biblical text.
 After all, the Scripture is very clear about the consequences to those who add to the words of the Bible, or take any of them away.
 It’s all there in Revelation 22:18-19.

 Yet, when sales wane with any given translation, Bible publishers seem to trot out a new edition with notes aimed at some particular narrow vertical market.
 There are special “study editions” of the Bible for men and women, boys and girls, prisoners and prosperity seekers, married people and singles, and for those of every theological fashion and flavor.

 In this process of adding notes to fluff-up God’s Word, that horrid enemy of verbal, plenary inspiration of the Bible–Redaction–raises its ugly head.
 We Evangelicals have bet our theological boots on the precept that the Bible was not edited into its present form, yet we see the process of extra-biblical assimilation happening before our very eyes.
 In modern times there has been a blurring of content since the appearance of the Scofield Reference Bible, when people ceased to interpret the Bible for themselves and were happy to consult a Scofield note, as if it had the same authority as Holy Writ.
 It was then no longer a matter of, “What does the Bible say?” –but rather, “What does C.I.
 Scofield say about what the Bible says?”
 That trend continues.

 So, you may accurately say that I am, in principle, against editions of the Bible that have interpretive notes.
 If people want notes, they should buy a Bible commentary, right?
 But then along comes a jewel like TheBible, and all principle is thrown out the window.